Exabyte-io/rewotes/README.md

 The aim of this task is to create a python package that implements automatic prediction of various properties for a SiGe alloys, such as electronic band gaps, formation energy, bulk modulus, based on user's training data and test data.

-Target properties can vary and will be detrmined directly from a given training dataset by the estimator, i.e. per available data, avoiding not related features.
+Target properties can vary and will be determined directly from a given training dataset by the estimator, i.e. per available data, avoiding not related features.

 ### Usage

 Minimum features required by the model are: lattice size in A, angles and lattice volume in A3, have to be present in the training dataset with following names:

 - SiGe formula, as Si49Ge51 or Si, Ge alone
-- a/A, b/A, c/A
+- a, b, c
 - alpha, beta, gamma
-- Volume/A3
+- Volume

 Estimator will allocate rest of the features as target fingerprints for modeling, then will train models based on each of them one after another.
-ML model is based on SVR, suitable for smaller datsets (assumed as the most common for such modeling type).
+ML model is based on SVR, suitable for smaller datasets (assumed as the most common for such modeling type).
 The trained models results are shown under route /model_train.
 Below are few suggested properties for the estimation:

 - Band_Gap
 - Bulk_modulus